Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYes, it is that one.

-Speaker AI've never had the version that I do anywhere else, which is very interesting.
+Speaker AI've never heard the version that I do anywhere else, which is very interesting.

-Speaker AYes, it was arrangement by the group Ren Music.
+Speaker AIt was arranged by the group Ren Music.

 Speaker AAnd then sort of when dad was going to the shanty festivals, I was going along because of course, as dad said, I was joining in and I got known as Eric.